This is post part 1 of our 4-part Customer Lifecycle Optimization series.

-When it comes to B2C, our lowest-hanging fruit for a truly data-driven process is the customer lifecycle; where proven AI-powered predictive models can optimize marketing and customer outreach efforts at every stage.
+When it comes to B2C, our lowest-hanging fruit for a truly data-driven process is the customer lifecycle; where machine learning and predictive modeling can optimize marketing and customer experience outreach at every stage.
 We call this customer lifecycle optimization.

 What is customer lifecycle optimization?